Kjetil Knutsen: Career

 Knutsen started his manager career at fifth tier club TIL Hovding in 1995, initially as a junior coach, then as head coach.
 Knutsen would take the team up two divisions in nine years before leaving for a role at top tier side Brann as head of first team development.
 He was hired as head coach at Fyllingsdalen in 2012 and then at Åsane in 2014.
 After Knutsen was sacked from his position as head coach in Åsane, he joined Bodø/Glimt as assistant coach under head coach Aasmund Bjørkan.
-In 2018, Knutsen became head coach for Bodø/Glimt after Bjørkan became sports director.
-They finished the 2019 Eliteserien in second place, and Knutsen received the Eliteserien Coach of the Year award for this accomplishment.